 After King Crimson came to a close in late 1975, the rhythm section - the formidable duo of Bill Bruford and John Wetton - took some journeyman work (Genesis, National Health and Uriah Heep) before regrouping to form what would become U.K. Rick Wakeman was around for some of the early rehearsals, but for whatever reason he opted to return to Yes.
 Then, in 1977, the duo decided to each pick a replacement: Wetton brought Eddie Jobson, while Bruford towed in guitarist Allan Holdsworth.
 Given the pedigree of the members ("super" being the operative word), their debut album was eagerly anticipated.
 The three-part "In the Dead Of Night" leads off, penned, like most of the other tracks on the album, by Jobson and Wetton.
 The latter certainly knows a decent hook, a perfect complement to his distinctively clear voice.
 Holdsworth adds his signature guitar playing, while the second section showcases Jobson on the electric violin.
 Bruford's drumming is crisp throughout, but the highly-rated Bruford/Wetton rhythm section is unfortunately mostly understated.
 Jobson's keyboards, and their unique sonic signature, provides a wonderful document of the technology he used (early polyphonic synthesizers).
 "Time To Kill" gives Jobson another turn on lead violin but Holdsworth's single note accompaniment is equally enthralling.
 "Nevermore" and "Mental Medication" offer Holdsworth both a hand in the composition and two on acoustic guitar.
 Overall the songs are good, and the album is punctuated by a particular heaviness, and of course, lots of virtuoso soloing.
 But it's also replete with sterile production: few outside the cognoscenti were going to get excited about this music.
 So despite the hype, the album failed to make any significant dent in the charts.
 The quartet did take to the road in the US, and judging by their set lists, had a larger repertoire ready to record, but Bruford and Holdsworth had other plans.

-After the success of his debut album, Anthony Phillips set out to record this, an album of (more or less) commercial rock music.
-As such, Wise After The Event showcases Phillips' songwriting.
-There's no denying the similarity of his music here to that of Genesis, but the connection is one of lineage more than anything suspect.
-He is joined this time not by any Genesis cohort, but rather the world-class rhythm section of Michael Giles and John G. Perry, and the production talents of Rupert Hine.
-Phillips also takes on all guitar and keyboard duties, with typically excellent results.
+When Anthony Phillips set out to record his next effort, he turned towards an album of (more or less) commercial rock music, perhaps in an attempt to build on the success of his debut effort.
+As such, Wise After The Event presents a different side of the artist, one that showcases Phillips' songwriting, the emphasis here on “the song”.
+Phillips is not joined by any Genesis cohorts this time, but rather the world-class rhythm section of Michael Giles and John G. Perry and the production talents of Rupert Hine.
+He also takes on all vocal, guitar and keyboard duties, with typically excellent results.
+Although he’s not the most powerful singer, Phillips is more than capable on the record, his voice very much sympathetic to the overall feel of the album.
 "We're All As We Lie" is relaxed and playful, with layers of acoustic guitars picking gently away.
-Similarly "Birdsong" again starts off placid, but ends under the fury of the Giles/Perry rhythm and an electrifying lead guitar.
+Similarly "Birdsong" starts off placid, but ends under the fury of the Giles/Perry rhythm and an electrifying lead guitar.
 On the second side, both "Pulling Faces" and "Greenhouse" are considerably up-tempo, and Hine's production certainly makes the best of everyone involved.
-But there is also this certain gentleness, or shall I say femininity to the album - not that there's anything wrong with that.
-Lyrically, Phillip's songs are purely romantic, as evidenced by the overwrought "Regrets" and "Now What Are They Doing", but given the material, they'd work no other way.
-Phillips also handles all of the lead vocals for the album.
-Although not the most powerful singer, he's more than capable here.
-The album saw release on both sides of the Atlantic, with Phillips now signed to Passport in the US.
-Several of the vignettes on the Private Parts & Pieces Vol. II album were intended as instrumental bridges between the songs here.
+There's no denying the similarity of his music to that of Genesis, but the connection is more one of lineage than anything suspect.
+But there is also a certain gentleness or femininity to the album - not that there's anything wrong with that - that sets it apart from any contemporary musical trend, Genesis or otherwise.
+Lyrically, Phillip's songs are purely romantic, as evidenced by the overwrought "Regrets" and "Now What Are They Doing", but again given the subject matter, they'd work no other way.
+The album, again graced with Peter Cross’ art, saw release on both sides of the Atlantic, with Phillips now signed to Passport Records in the US.
+Several of the vignettes from the Private Parts & Pieces Vol. II album were intended as instrumental bridges between the songs on this album.

 Born in 1937, Conrad Schnitzler was one of the most original and influential audio artists in Germany.
 During the late 60s, with a similar-aged Hans Joachim Roedelius, he started the Zodiak Free Arts Lab club in Berlin and the band Kluster, eventually joining Tangerine Dream for their debut album.
 His earliest solo recordings were mostly private releases, commissions from galleries, or cassettes, most titled with a color, (Schwarz, Rot, Blau, usw).
 Ever prolific, his forte however, was performance art, and his media was sound.
 Iconic images of Schnitzler either face-painted or wearing a motorcycle helmet, with tape-records or bullhorn reveal this association.
 But 1978 he teamed up with ex-Tangerine Dream Peter Baumann at his Paragon Studio, for a commercial release, simply titled Con.
 “Electric Garden” opens the record, revealing a stark, electronic landscape.
 Blips, bleeps and washes of sound may sound like some alien soundscape, but the construction of sound is preeminent.
 The ensuing “Ballet Statique” offers a minimal sequence over its five minutes, as well as a contemplative, even soothing mood.
 “Zug” kicks off the second side, and yes, it mimics a train, while the following “Metal 1” utilizes white noise.
 “Black Metal” reprises many themes from the album.
 The album saw release on both Germany’s Metronome and the French label Egg (and would later be retitled as Ballet Statique when released on CD).
 From here, Schnitzler would enter his most prolific, at least from a commercially-available release standpoint, working with various artists, including his son Gregory and Wolfgang Seidel.
 He even teamed up with Baumann again in 1982 as Berlin Express, for a new wave-ish 12” that would see release on CBS’s Portrait Records in the USA.